Fellow Since 2006

-This profile was prepared when Joseph Williams was elected to the Ashoka Fellowship in 2006.
+This description of Joseph Williams's work was prepared when Joseph Williams was elected to the Ashoka Fellowship in 2006.

 The New Idea